 The third US highway serving Denver was US 285, but it was not the same as the route that carries that designation today.
 Instead of heading west and south from Denver, the original US 285 went north from Denver, essentially following the route of modern US 287 through Broomfield, Lafayette, Longmont, Loveland, and Ft.
 Collins, ending in Laramie WY.
 Although US 285 [i] lasted only about eight years, it had various routings through downtown Denver, and multiple termini, all of which are discussed at length on the US 285 page.
 Also, please note: in order to more easily visualize all of the historic US highway routings in the Denver area, each of them have been overlaid on this interactive map.

-US 40 will not be discussed much on this page... not because it is unimportant, but simply because of the remarkable fact that its routing through Denver has never changed!
-US 40 still follows Colfax all the way through the city: exactly the same route as it did when it was first commissioned over 90 years ago.
-I-70 across the Denver metro area was completed in about 1968.
+I-70 across the Denver metro was completed in about 1968.
 At any time since then, the Colorado DoT could have directed US 40 traffic to use I-70 instead of Colfax.
-Nearly all other US routes in Denver have been moved off surface roads and onto the nearest freeway, but for some reason CDoT has never done that with US 40.
+Nearly all other US routes in Denver have been moved off surface roads and onto a parallel freeway, but for some reason CDoT has never done that with US 40.

 Heading south from what is now Commerce City, US 85 originally followed the road currently designated as state highway 265.
 That is, southwest on Brighton Boulevard to Riverside Cemetery, where it makes a sharp turn and passes underneath a railroad by way of a very narrow tunnel.
 Continuing on from there, the SH 265 designation ends at its junction with I-70, but US 85 continued further southwest on Brighton Blvd, all the way to the point where it curves due south and becomes Broadway.
 Today Broadway is one-way southbound, but historically it carried both north and south traffic.
 This photo was taken looking north on Broadway at Walnut Street, at the south beginning of the viaduct: